Roll20/help.roll20.net/_posts/2012-04-21-acknowledgements.markdown

 Roll20 couldn't exist without standing on the shoulders of giants.
 The following open-source and third-party projects have helped make it a reality.

-* [RaphaelJS](http://raphaeljs.com) -- a fantastic SVG art library, it's the graphics engine that helps us show your worlds.
+* [Firebase](http://firebase.com) -- the service that helps us keep everyone in sync in real-time
+* [FabricJS](http://fabricjs.com) -- a fantastic Canvas-based vector imaging library
+* [ThreeJS](http://mrdoob.github.com/three.js/) -- a Javascript/WebGL 3D Engine
+* [Physijs](http://chandlerprall.github.com/Physijs/) -- Javascript-based physics engine for ThreeJS
 * [OpenTok](http://tokbox.com) -- lets us bring you video and voice chat
-* [Firebase](http://firebase.com) -- the service that helps us keep everyone in sync in real-time, with automatic conflict resolution.
 * [jQuery](http://jquery.com) -- needs no introduction, a seminal piece of Javascript
 * [BackboneJS](http://documentcloud.github.com/backbone) -- keeps us organized when everything is flying around in a giant mess
 * [Padrino](http://padrinorb.com) -- powers the administration section of the site